+On the one hand, history offers hope by demonstrating repeatedly how human ingenuity has helped us thrive in difficult places and at tough times: 9 (or 11) billion people will provide a very large number of minds.
+Surely there will be enough brainpower to conjure up whatever technological fixes the future requires?
 Improvements in the efficiency and cost of solar power, for instance, could hold the key to wide-scale desalinization of seawater, which would unlock in turn the agricultural food-producing potential of vast areas of desert.

-Yet on the other hand, signs have arrived already that we are on the cusp of an unsustainable future: the early warning signals of sustained rises in GMST, melting ice and global sea level (see Unit 2.2) cannot be ignored.
+Yet on the other hand, signs have arrived already that we are on the edge of an unsustainable future: the early warning signals of sustained rises in global temperature, melting ice and global sea level (see Unit 2.2) cannot be ignored.